CatsBuilder/AY2021_II_HW_03/GROUP_07.cydsn/Readme.md

 computation of the average.
 Set the value of bits 2-5 of the Control Register 0 to meet the requirements of the project.

 we must take into consideration 2 different numbers in order to set the Control Register 1 : status and number of samples we must average each time.
     1.Status: 0 if we want our device to be shut down, 1 if we want to sample only the temperature, 2 for the light, 3 for both the sensors.
     2.Samples to be used: this can go from 1 to 15, the choosen value has to be multiplied by 4.
-These two values have to be summed and transformed in exadecimal, you can use a converter: https://www.binaryhexconverter.com/decimal-to-hex-converter.
+These two values have to be summed and transformed in exadecimal, you can use a converter:
+https://www.binaryhexconverter.com/decimal-to-hex-converter.
-If for example, we wanto to sample both our sensors we choose 3 for the status, we want 5 samples so we have 20 (5*4=20) 3+20=23-->0x17
+If for example, we want to sample both our sensors we will have 3 for the status, we want 5 samples so we have 20 (5*4=20) 3+20=23-->0x17
 we write in the Control register 1 the number 17 --> w 08 00 17 p